Edwin Jarvis: Ultimate Marvel

 The Ultimate Marvel version of Edwin Jarvis is different from his original version and was much more sarcastic and acerbic towards his employer Iron Man (Tony Stark).
 Jarvis was only Iron Man's personal butler.
-While Tony dated and became engaged to Natasha Romanova, Jarvis was shown to be continuously at odds with Natasha and both were quick to hurl insults at one another.
-Jarvis was later shot in the head by Natasha, a traitor within the Ultimates.
-His death is a contributing factor to Iron Man's descent into full-blown alcoholism.
-He's replaced by William "Jarvis" who tolerates being called Jarvis by Iron Man.
+While Tony dated and became engaged to Natasha Romanov, Jarvis was shown to be continuously at odds with Natasha and both were quick to hurl insults at one another.
+Jarvis was later shot in the head by Romanov, a traitor within the Ultimates.
+His death is a contributing factor to Iron Man's descent into alcoholism.